birane012/b012_data/README.md

     Image readTestImage=await DiscData.instance.getImageFromDisc('my_image.png');

     //Read a data whitch name is store in columns of a table.
-Let's suppose that we have a table named Images whitch have a colums named imageName and an image named image_test.jpg.
+Let's suppose that we have a table named Images whitch have
+    //a colums named imageName and an image named image_test.jpg.
-    To load that image as bytes array :
+    //To load that image as bytes array :
     Uint8List readTestImageAsBytes=await DiscData.instance.getEntityFileOnDisc<Uint8List, Images>('imageName','imageID',1);

     runApp(Container());